Last Updated on February 18, 2023

 There are also several rarer colors for French Bulldogs including blue, lilac, blue merle, chocolate, and tan, or a combination of these.

-Is the Temperament of a Fluffy French Bulldog the Same as a Short-Haired French Bulldog?
+Is the Temperament of a Fluffy Frenchie the Same as a Short-Haired French Bulldog?

 French Bulldogs have a long history of being bred as companion animals and thus are very people-centric dogs.